 I’m an art historian, writer, educator and lecturer with a specialism in modern and contemporary art and a professional interest in arts education.

 I teach art history for Christie’s Education Master’s programmes in London.
-I’ve been an educator and lecturer for the National Gallery, Tates Modern and Britain, Dulwich Picture Gallery, the Royal Academy of Arts, the Hayward Gallery, the National Portrait Gallery, Sotheby’s Institute of Art and the Arts Society (London) and The Museum of Modern Art and the Solomon R. Guggenheim Museum (New York).
+I’ve been an educator and lecturer for the National Gallery, Tates Modern and Britain, Dulwich Picture Gallery, the Royal Academy of Arts, the Hayward Gallery, the National Portrait Gallery, Sotheby’s Institute of Art and the Arts Society (UK) and The Museum of Modern Art and the Solomon R. Guggenheim Museum (New York).
 I’ve worked with a wide range of audiences: trainee teachers, teachers, schoolchildren, undergraduate and postgraduate students, families, very young children, the blind and partially-sighted, those suffering from dementia, and even the general public.
 (To see my recent lecture at the Kunsthistorisches Museum, Vienna, on Mark Rothko’s use of the colour red, click here).

 My complete CV can be found below.
 Contact me for more information, or see the News page for future events, including my art-historical trips abroad for independent travellers.
 My LinkedIn page (which is here) is usually up to date, too.